 - The player places the Ace immediately into his colony pile, signifying that his ant colony has begun.
 The next card that must be placed on the colony is a 2 of the same color.

 - Play continues with players taking turns.
 In a normal turn, a player draws the top card of the draw pile and either plays it on his ant colony (if it fits) or in one of his empty storage slots, or discards it face up on the discard pile.
-In certain circumstances, there are other actions open to the player: attacking, definding and trading, as described in the following sections.
+In certain circumstances there are other actions open to the player: attacking, defending and trading, as described in the following sections.

 - When the draw pile runs out, the discard pile is flipped over and made into the draw pile (no shuffling).

 - If a player draws a card that might be beneficial in the future, he may store it in one of his 3 storage slots.
 Each slot can only hold one card at a time.

 - A player can only store cards of his own color.

 - On a turn, the player may use one of his storage cards instead of picking up from the draw pile.

 - A player may use his turn to put a storage card into the discard pile.